barbenhamou/NetflixProject/Wiki/WebApp/Movies&Admin.md

 ![](../../PreviewImages/Web/AddCategory.png)

-Be sure to make it promoted it you want it to appear in the home page :)
+Be sure to make it promoted if you want it to appear in the home page :)

 Now we can add movies!
 Choose the 'add movie' option, and fill in the details: